Airi Mitsui: 2022 World Short Course Championships

 Leading up to the 2022 World Short Course Championships, Mitsui competed at the 2022 Japan Short Course Championships in October in Tokyo, winning the gold medal in the 200 metre butterfly with a personal best time of 2:04.35 and placing seventh in the 100 metre butterfly with a personal best time of 57.85 seconds.
 As an 18-year-old at the 2022 World Short Course Championships, conducted at Melbourne Sports and Aquatic Centre in Melbourne, Australia in December, she ranked fifth in the preliminaries of the 200 metre butterfly on day three with a time of 2:05.27 and qualified for the evening final.
 In the evening final, she placed sixth with a time of 2:05.40, finishing after a gold-silver sweep by two American swimmers and 5.79 seconds behind the world record of 1:59.61 set by Mireia Belmonte of Spain in 2014.

+2023

+In the preliminaries of the 100 metre butterfly on day one at the 2023 Japan Swim in April in Tokyo, Mitsui ranked sixth with a time of 58.96 seconds.
+She lowered her time to a 58.87 in the final and placed seventh.
+With a time of 2:09.33 in the morning preliminaries of the 200 metre butterfly on the third morning, she qualified for the final ranking first.
+She achieved a personal best and 2023 World Aquatics Championships and 2022 Asian Games qualifying time of 2:06.77 in the final, winning the gold medal by 0.68 seconds and lowering her previous personal best time by 1.05 seconds.
+In May, at the first stop of the 2023 Mare Nostrum tour, in Canet-en-Roussillon, France, she won the gold medal in the 200 metre butterfly with a time of 2:09.13.